Trade Secrets: How to Work With Epoxy in Cold Weather

 Obviously we need to keep the temperature of both the epoxy itself and the project we are working on, as close to ideal as possible.
 If we don’t, five things will happen in the cold:

 2: The mix is harder to apply: Because the mix has the consistency of set honey it will be troublesome to work with, resulting in uneven coats and the need for extra effort.

 3: Trapped air bubbles: When the mixed epoxy is warm and fluid air bubbles introduced by the mixing process find it easier to travel to the surface and vanish.
 In the cold, however, the surface tension keeps them trapped so they may prove troublesome if you want a clear finish to your coating.

 So here are some top tips directly from the WEST SYSTEM Technical team to get perfect results when it’s cold.

 1: USE FAST HARDENER

-The popular WEST SYSTEM 205 Fast Hardener was developed to be used at temperatures as low as 5°C. This hardener has been formulated to reduce the liquid and gel times in cold weather and so give a much better cure.
+The popular WEST SYSTEM 205 Fast Hardener was developed to be used at temperatures as low as 5°C (41°F).
+This hardener has been formulated to reduce the liquid and gel times in cold weather and so give a much better cure.

-There are also 206 Slow and 209 Extra Slow versions if your project is being assembled in the summer heat of the Med or Tropics.
+There is also the 206 Slow Hardener and the 209 Extra Slow Hardener versions if your project is being assembled in the summer heat of the Med or Tropics.
 (You can actually blend 205 and 206 together to give a ‘medium’ speed hardener but it is essential that you maintain the correct 5:1 ratio with the epoxy resin).

 2: WARM BEFORE USE

 Warming the resin and hardener and workplace before use will increase the viscosity (runniness) and make it much easier to pump and use.
 The best way is to keep the resin indoors before use and then transport it under a heating outlet in the car.

-Alternatively, make a hot box (https://epoxycraft.com/when-making-a-smart-hotbox-lizard-lighting-is-the-answer/) which will keep the resin at an ideal temperature but no greater than 30°C. Our version is portable so we can plug it in on the project.
+Alternatively, make a hot box (https://epoxycraft.com/when-making-a-smart-hotbox-lizard-lighting-is-the-answer/) which will keep the resin at an ideal temperature but no greater than 30°C (86°F).
+Our version is portable so we can plug it in on the project.

 3: GET THE RATIO RIGHT